Maryam-mary-karimi/HDI/README.md

 # HDI
 Hierarchical Data Integrity Verification

-in each "DeviceInfo.txt" file change local host to your devices' IP
+Each Folder has a DeviceInfo.txt file that specified IP and port In each "DeviceInfo.txt" file change "localhost" to the corresponding devices' IP

+Here are the Ports used in DeviceInfo files:

 3 servers with IP and port for pgw and dgw:
  HRM, localhost, 4001